 My advice is not to do anything until speaking with a criminal defense attorney.
-Only after speaking with a competent criminal defense attorney can a person decide whether cooperation is good defense strategy.
+Only after speaking with a competent criminal defense attorney can a person decide whether cooperation is the right defense strategy.
 Usually, a person does not even have to make that decision right away, the decision to cooperate can always be made later.
 First, it may make sense to obtain all the discovery in the case from the government, including all the incriminating and exculpatory evidence, to which a defendant is entitled by law.
 After carefully reviewing all the discovery the defendant can decide on cooperation.

 Can my Attorney Ensure That My Company Preserves Records That Could Help My Defense?

-There are a few things that an attorney can do, including sending a letter to the company to inform that litigation is expected and request that certain records are preserved.
+There are a few things that an attorney can do, including sending a letter to the company to inform them that litigation is expected and requesting that certain records are preserved.
 In addition, an attorney can request that a third party provides documents or information relevant to litigation, which is done by an attorney subpoena.
-There are two types of subpoenas that an attorney can serve, one involving private parties or businesses, and involving government or public entities.
-Subpoena served upon a private entity can be drafted and served by the attorney, refusing to comply with such a subpoena may result in fines and jail.
-Subpoena requesting information or documentation from a government agency often requires Court approval and necessitates filing of a motion explaining to the court the basis for the subpoena and giving the affected parties a chance to oppose it.
+There are two types of subpoenas that an attorney can serve, one involving private parties or businesses, and one involving government or public entities.
+Subpoenas served upon a private entity can be drafted and served by the attorney, refusing to comply with such a subpoena may result in fines and jail.
+Subpoena requesting information or documentation from a government agency often requires Court approval and necessitates the filing of a motion explaining to the court the basis for the subpoena and giving the affected parties a chance to oppose it.